 It's looking like a long winter wonderland for golfers stuck in Northern climates.

 Already dreaming of an escape to find the sun?

 It will cost you.
 Not everybody has the means to tee it up on a Caribbean or Hawaiian island.
 Most Americans don't even own a passport.
 That's not a problem in Puerto Rico (although cost certainly is).

 If you can't afford the airfare to some dreamy tropical paradise, all is not lost.
 You can find plenty of golf courses open south of the Mason-Dixon Line and on the west coast.
-Picking the 10 best winter golf destinations in the continental United States — each of which have golf courses for any budget, not to mention various lodging from luxurious to basic.
+The 10 best winter golf destinations in the continental United States have golf courses for any budget, not to mention various lodging from luxurious to basic.
 Ready to plan an escape?
 Here are some of your best options:

 1. Scottsdale, Arizona